 Cadaqués is often known for its beautiful surroundings filled with white stacked houses that were the inspiration for famous artists such as Salvador Dalí, Marcel Duchamp, Federico García Lorca and Pablo Picasso.
-To this day Cadaqués is still filled with a sophisticated yet bohemian atmosphere marked by a cultural vibrancy with events and festivals throughout the year.
+To this day Cadaqués is still filled with a sophisticated yet bohemian vibe marked by a cultural vibrancy with events and festivals throughout the year.

 Walk along the ancient wall with its awe-inspiring views, take a look at the Jewish Quarter and the Arab baths and all its other attractions that date back to the 11th and 12th century.
 In May you have the Temps de Flor festival where you’ll see the streets flooded with decorations making Girona all the more beautiful.
 Now you can even marvel at some of the attractions made famous by the Game of Thrones Series.

 Its local cuisines and traditions have been kept up to today, the surrounding is sure to leave you speechless.
-The town wall with its four towers offers stunning views of the Empordá countryside, the most Popular tourist attraction would be the Torre de les Hores Romanesque tower, the medieval quarter features peculiar alleys lined stone houses and unique squares.
+The town wall with its four towers offers stunning views of the Empordá countryside.
+The most popular tourist attractions would be the Torre de Les Hores Romanesque tower and the medieval quarter, which features peculiar alleys lined with stone houses and unique squares.

 Blanes is a former fisherman’s village filled with amazing beaches but also rocky shorelines and old churches.
-It is one of the few fishing ports in the area that to this day is still active, it is a cute old town with enough to see, enough to eat and enough to drink to keep you busy during your visit. paired with its laid-back atmosphere its a great choice for both family and friend trips, thanks to its well-organized facilities and activities for kids.
+It is one of the few fishing ports in the area that to this day is still active.
+It is a cute old town with enough to see, enough to eat and enough to drink to keep you busy during your visit.
+It’s a great choice for both family and friend groups thanks to its organised facilities and activities for kids paired with its laid-back atmosphere.

-so get ready to relax in the sun and explore its caves, hike up to the San Juan Hill and visit the botanical garden. in the summer you’ll be able to experience the largest International Firework Festival of the Region and one of the most popular in Europe.
+So get ready to relax in the sun and explore its caves, hike up to the San Juan Hill and visit the botanical garden. in the summer you’ll be able to experience the largest International Firework Festival of the Region and one of the most popular in Europe.